-This form must be completed by the HHCM for each HCBS provider selected.
-If there are multiple HCBS providers, then a separate form will need to be completed for each one.
+This form must be completed by the HHCM in IRAMS for each HCBS provider selected.
 If one provider has been chosen to provide more than one service only one HCBS referral to that provider is needed listing the multiple HCBS service requests.
 Each HCBS must be specified on the form, indicating the time of the HCBS and the desired goal or need.

 The completed HCBS referral is sent by the HHCM to each identified provider.
-HHCM should keep a copy of the form(s) in the member's chart.
-A new referral will need to be sent when there is a request to add a service, request to change a provider.
+A new referral will need to be sent when there is a request to add a service or request to change a provider.

-Once you have sent the HCBS referral form to the providers the HHCM will need to complete the HCBS referral assessment.
+Once you have sent the HCBS referral form to the providers in IRAMS the HHCM will need to complete the HCBS referral assessment.
 In this tool you will select what services the family/member have chosen to receive and the status of that service.
 Each time the status of a service changes the HHCM must go into Netsmart and update the tool.